neonevm/neon-evm.docs/docs/governance/technical_implementation/vote.md

 Congratulations, your signed tx is now broadcast.

-> Should your transaction be rejected (i.e. if the minimum threshold of votes against the tx was met), then the transaction enters the Cancelled status and will not be signed, and therefore, never executed.
+> Should your transaction be rejected (i.e. if the minimum threshold of votes against the tx was met), then the transaction enters the Cancelled status and will not be signed and, therefore, never executed.

 ## (Optional) Step 6: Verify the transaction

-You can either monitor the MultiSig wallet using a Solana block explorer, such as [Solana Explorer](https://explorer.solana.com/) and [Solscan](https://solscan.io/).
+You can either monitor the MultiSig wallet using a Solana block explorer, such as [Solana Explorer](https://explorer.solana.com/) or [Solscan](https://solscan.io/).
 Alternatively, you may verify in the Squads Vault that the assets transferred successfully.